 Sarah Zukerman Daly is Assistant Professor of Political Science at Columbia University.
-She completed her Ph.D. in Political Science at MIT where she was awarded the Lucian Pye Award for the Best Dissertation in Political Science, and she holds a M.Sc.
-(Distinction) in Development Studies from London School of Economics and B.A.
+She completed her Ph.D. in Political Science at the Massachusetts Institute of Technology, where she was awarded the Lucian Pye Award for the Best Dissertation in Political Science, and she holds an M.Sc.
+(Distinction) in development studies from the London School of Economics and B.A.
 (Honors, Distinction, Phi Beta Kappa) in International Relations from Stanford University.
 She has been a visiting associate research scholar in Latin American Studies at Princeton University, a pre-doctoral fellow at the Belfer Center for Science and International Affairs at Harvard University, and a post-doctoral fellow in the Political Science Department and at the Center for International Security and Cooperation at Stanford University.
 Before joining the faculty at Columbia, she was Assistant Professor of Political Science and Faculty Fellow at the Kellogg Institute for International Studies and the Kroc Institute for International Peace at the University of Notre Dame.

 Her book, Organized Violence after Civil War: The Geography of Recruitment in Latin America, was published by Cambridge University Press in its Comparative Politics series in 2016.
 The book explores why some violent organizations choose to demilitarize following peace negotiations, whereas others choose to remilitarize and resume violence instead.
 She argues that the primary driving force behind a return to organized violence is the variation in recruitment patterns within, and between, the warring groups.
 The book received Honorable Mention for the Conflict Research Society’s 2017 Best Book of the Year Prize.